 "Limitless.
 I already watched it."
-Since their conversation brought his given circumstance back into full circle, Baralai already feels his mood deteriorating.
-He didn't want to reflect how successful this expenditure turned out to be, lest he reconsider his prospects.
+Baralai already feels his mood deteriorating at the simple reminder.
+He doesn't want to reflect on how successful this expenditure turned out to be, lest he reconsider his prospects.
 "Now I'm waiting for my date to return from the bathroom."
-Yuna looks stricken, as if scandalized by the thought she might have been interrupting something important, and then smiles when she thinks about who he may be with.

 "She's still the gossiper, I see."

 "Oh, I'm sorry.
 Was that supposed to be private?"

 Baralai blinks, surprised by the depth of her apology, and laughs.
 "No. You don't have to apologize.
 I'm only teasing."

 "Okay," she says, relieved, "Hey, if you don't mind me asking, have you finished writing your first draft?"

 "For our History paper?
 Not yet.
 I'm still brainstorming."

 "For me," Yuna says, clasping her hands together, "Brainstorming is kind of like watching a storm come in close, and you can see all the lightning and hear all the thunder.
 But it never actually hits.
 Something complex and altogether wondrous, don't you think?"